Those on the autism spectrum

 Shore Leave?
 Pearson is the leading test scorer.
 Huge test-maker fees may pale against costs of failing ethics.
 Conviction of eleven teachers in Atlanta for a cheating racket indicates the out-of-control priority on test performance.

 Uniform Look?
 Standardization may hurt learning by children of diverse cognition.
 Government Barriers stifle learning quality and morale.
 The focus should be to develop individual talents rather than spread mass thinking.

 Peak Season?
 Standardization causes students to disengage and “hate” school.
 Extra time for test completion accommodated a recent college entrance cheating scandal.
-Special equipment may be allowed for exams.
+Test answers also may be purchased or doctored.